calipho-sib/nextprot-docs/news/2020/02/27/Modifications to SPARQL queries.md

+At neXtProt we care about rare diseases.
+That's why we've added the following query:

+1. NXQ\_00270 **Proteins belonging to Rett syndrome pathways, and their subcellular  locations (GOLD)**

 The following queries have been modified:

 1. [NXQ\_00058](../proteins/search?mode=advanced&queryId=NXQ_00058) **Proteins which are located on the genome next to a protein which is involved in spermatogenesis** This query has been rewritten and now returns results more quickly.